 Besides the expanding production, the Chinese market has witnessed a prominent growth in wine sales and consumption.
 The annual per capita wine sales and consumption remains low compared to the rest of the world, however, the demand is rapidly increasing.
 Therefore, China relies heavily on wine imports.
-In 2018, it was the fourth largest wine importer in the world after the U.S., UK and Germany.
-The biggest volume of imported bottled wine comes from France, yet Georgian, Australian and Chilean wine imports are growing the fastest.
+In 2019, it was the fourth largest wine importer in the world after the U.S., UK and Germany.
+The biggest volume of imported bottled wine comes from France, yet Australian, Italian, and Chilean wine imports are growing the fastest.

 Wine consumers in China are mostly younger urban population.
 Red wine is often considered as healthy, especially one with a lower alcohol content.
 Despite the lower prices of several very popular Chinese wine brands such as Changyu and Great Wall, the majority of wine consumers still prefer foreign brands, particularly French, and are becoming increasingly selective.
 Wine research and purchasing is often done online, on e-commerce platforms such as JD.com, Taobao and Tmall.